 Here are two things we are committed to:

-- Creating public schools that educate only young men
+- Managing traditional public schools that educate only young men

-Today, there are Eagle Academy public schools located in three boroughs of New York City and one slated to open in Newark, NJ in 2012.
-We create each school by adding a grade every year until it becomes a fully developed Eagle Academy with students enrolled from 6th -12th grades.
+Today, there are Eagle Academy public schools located in all five boroughs of New York City and one in Newark, NJ.
+At each school, we add a grade every year until it becomes a fully developed Eagle Academy with students enrolled from 6th -12th grades.
 Our vision is to provide a first rate public education to over 4,000 young men each year.

-- Training educators in co-educational schools to learn best practices for engaging young men
+- Building capacity of educators to adapt promising practices for engaging young men of color

 There is still so much more work to do.
 At the Eagle Academy Foundation, we will continue to figure out how best to serve the educational and social needs of inner city young men.
 We ask that you join us as part of the solution.